Intro to eSignatures and Digital Signatures in iOS

 Digital Signatures are signatures that are signed with a certificate.
 This signing approach is different from the one supported by Electronic Signatures, since digital signatures have a unique fingerprint identifying the signer and are reliable proof of the document’s origin and protection against modification by third parties.
 Check out our Digital Signatures guides for more information.

 Electronic Signatures and Digital Signatures are inherently different, but they can under some circumstances work together — for example, by using the Electronic Signatures UI to let the user create a drawing or select an image, and using this for the appearance of a generated digital signature.
-To learn more, see Using Electronic Signatures and Digital Signatures Together.
+To learn more, see our guide on using Electronic Signatures and Digital Signatures together.

 For PSPDFKit licenses obtained in April 2021 or earlier, limited signatures functionality is included with the Annotations component.
 This older signatures functionality will continue to be maintained and supported.
 However, we recommend using Electronic Signatures for new PSPDFKit integrations.
 Please read our migration guide to learn how to move from the older signatures functionality to Electronic Signatures.